ovrheat/raspberry_rtl_wh1080/README.md

 *rtl_433 -f 868300000 -l 0*

 Note that sometime you could have problems if you tune to the exact frequency of your station (that's the way rtl-sdr works).
 So you'll better move a little from the frequency center.
-So for my station which is 868.3 Mhz, I'll better tune to 868.25 Mhz:
+So for my station which is 868.3 Mhz, I'll better tune (for example) to 868.25 Mhz:

 *rtl_433 -f 868250000 -l 0*

+or to 868.35 Mhz:

+*rtl_433 -f 868350000 -l 0*

-If your station transmits on 433 Mhz you can omit the '-f' part, as rtl_433 defaults to that frequency, but leave the '-l 0' parameter:
+If your station transmits on 433 Mhz you can omit the '-f' part, as rtl_433 defaults to that frequency, but leave alone the '-l 0' parameter:

 *rtl_433 -l 0*